POOL – Fibonnaci sequence

 • Johannes Bechberger

 Johannes Bechberger is a JVM developer working on profilers and their underlying technology in the SapMachine team at SAP.
 This includes improvements to async-profiler and its ecosystem, a website to view the different JFR event types, and improvements to the FirefoxProfiler, making it usable in the Java world.
-He started at SAP in 2022 after two years of research studies at the KIT in the field of Java security analyses.
-His work today is comprised of many open-source contributions and his blog, where he writes regularly on in-depth profiling and debugging topics, and of working on his JEP Candidate 435 to add a new profiling API to the OpenJDK.
+His work today comprises many open-source contributions and his blog, where he regularly writes on in-depth profiling and debugging topics.
+He also works on hello-ebpf, the first eBPF library for Java.
+His most recent contribution is the new CPU Time Profiler in JDK 25.

 View all posts